Radiative loss of coherence in free electrons: a long-range quantum phenomenon: Decoherence by coupling to bosonic excitations

-\end{widetext} The decoherence probability in Eqs.~(\ref{Prrfinal}) and (\ref{GammaRR}) coincides with the result derived in Ref.~\cite{SB12}.
-We specify these expressions for $z=z'$ in Eqs.~(\ref{decoP}) and (\ref{probEindbis}) in the main text.
-These results are valid to any order of interaction for quasi-monochromatic electrons in general under the nonrecoil approximation, thus generalizing previous calculations for a classical electron \cite{paper357} and for a quantum electron within second-order perturbation theory \cite{paper371}.
+[Eqs.~(2) and (3) in the main text].
+The present analysis remains valid to any order of interaction for quasi-monochromatic electrons in general under the nonrecoil approximation, thus generalizing previous calculations for a classical electron \cite{paper357} and for a quantum electron within second-order perturbation theory \cite{paper371}.
 Reassuringly, these functions satisfy the properties $P(\rb,\rb)=\chi(\rb,\rb)=0$ (thus guaranteeing the conservation of the total electron probability), $P(\rb,\rb')=P(\rb',\rb)$, and $\chi(\rb,\rb')=-\chi(\rb',\rb)$ (i.e., reciprocity is inherited from the Green tensor).
 Incidentally, the latter (symmetry with respect to the exchange of $\rb$ and $\rb'$) could already be anticipated by applying the Hermiticity of the density matrix $\rho(\rb,\rb')=\rho^*(\rb',\rb)$ to Eq.~(\ref{rhoPchirho}).
 The present self-contained derivation relies just on the assumption of bosonic excitations and the nonrecoil approximation.
 We note that macroscopic quantum electrodynamics \cite{B12_2} provides an alternative framework to derive Eqs.~(\ref{chiPfinal}).

 We note that Eq.~(\ref{GammaRR}), which relates the position-dependent electron decoherence to the electromagnetic Green tensor in the structure under consideration, bears some similarity to the electron energy-loss probability (EELS) \cite{paper149}.
 Within the linear and nonrecoil approximations, the latter can be derived by separately considering each frequency component of the external current $\jb(\rb,\omega)=-e\zz\,\ee^{\ii\omega z/v}\,\delta(\Rb-\Rb')$ associated with a classical electron beam passing by the transverse position $\Rb'$.
 The electric field generated by this current at a position $\rb$ is then obtained by applying the Green tensor as defined in Eq.~(\ref{Greentensor}), yielding